 Understandably, you don’t want to upset your colleagues or boss.
 However, saying ‘no’ can help you save time you had already set aside to work on your projects.
 You may have your plate full, but your supervisor still wants to delegate a few tasks to you.
 If you don’t learn to say no, you can easily end up being overworked and stressed.

 Saying no can be tricky since you don’t want to be seen as the one who refuses work.
 However, you can politely explain why you’ll not take on any additional tasks or ask if it can be postponed to a later date.
-Let them know that re-scheduling the new responsibilities will enable you to finish the current assignments and then embark on those other tasks.
+Let them know that re-scheduling the new responsibilities will enable you to finish the current assignments and then embark on those other projects.

 In Conclusion…